 Hashpa’ah: Jewish Spiritual Direction Training

-Hashpa’ah (Being in the Divine Flow or consciousness of Gods Presence) is a traditional Jewish term for the relationship with a Jewish spiritual director/companion or mashpia/h (in Hebrew).
-The Mashpia/h offers guidance and support on matters of faith and practice, relationship with the Divine or Source and meaning, calling and purpose of life Itself.
+Hashpa’ah (Hebrew for “being in the Divine Flow” or “consciousness of God’s Presence”) is a traditional Jewish term for the relationship with a Jewish spiritual director/companion or mashpia/h.
+The mashpia/h offers guidance and support on matters of faith and practice, relationship with the Divine or Source, and the meaning, calling, and purpose of life itself.
+Read a deeper introduction by Rabbi Shawn Zevit, our program director.

-The ALEPH Hashpa’ah program was designed in the early 2000s by Rabbi Shohama Wiener and colleagues, with the guidance and blessing of Rabbi Zalman Schachter-Shalomi, the visionary founder of Jewish Renewal.
-The program continued to evolve for Cohorts 3 through 6 (2014-2023) under the leadership of Rabbi Nadya Gross, Director, Rabbi Shawn Zevit, Associate Director, Reb Sandra Wortzel, Assistant Faculty, and other training faculty.
+The ALEPH HTP was designed in the early 2000s by Rabbi Shohama Wiener and colleagues, with the guidance and blessing of Rabbi Zalman Schachter-Shalomi, the visionary founder of Jewish Renewal.
+In 2014, long-time faculty and assistant director, Rabbi Nadya Gross, became the program’s Director, joined by Rabbi Shawn Zevit, another senior faculty member in the training, as Associate Director, aided by Reb Sandra Wortzel as Assistant Faculty, Reb Sarah Cohen and other training faculty.

 Please review the bios of the Spiritual Direction Training Program Faculty.

-Hashpa’ah is multi-disciplinary, integrating diverse spiritual guidance approaches and skills from classic and contemporary schools of training and practice, while emphasizing the legacy of hashpa’ah that can be found in the literature and praxis of Hasidism and the Jewish mystical tradition.
+Hashpa’ah is multi-disciplinary, integrating diverse spiritual guidance approaches and skills from classic and contemporary schools of training and practice, while emphasizing the legacy of hashpa’ah found in the literature and praxis of Hasidism and the Jewish mystical tradition.

 Cohort 7 Participants